n4zgu1/morgoth/README.md

 ##### How to use

-Set target to "C:\\" on windows and "/" on mac or linux to encrypt ALL data
+Set target to "C:\\" on windows or "/" on mac or linux to encrypt ALL data
 ``` python
 target = 'testfolder' # targeting folder
 ```